cujojs/when/docs/api.md

 * `condition` is a concurrency limiting condition, such as [guard.n](#guardn)

 Limit the concurrency of a function.
 Creates a new function whose concurrency is limited by `condition`.
-This can be useful with operations such as [when.map](#whenmap), [when/parallel](#whenparallel), etc. that allow tasks to execute in "parallel", to limit the number which can be inflight simultanously.
+This can be useful with operations such as [when.map](#whenmap), [when/parallel](#whenparallel), etc. that allow tasks to execute in "parallel", to limit the number which can be inflight simultaneously.

 ```js
 // Using when/guard with when.map to limit concurrency